 Clinches

-Clinching is a mechanical, cold forming fastening method to join sheet metal without additional components, using special tools to plastically form a mechanical interlock between the sheets (For details, see https://en.wikipedia.org/wiki/Clinching)
+Clinching is a mechanical, cold forming fastening method to join sheet metal without additional components, using special tools to plastically form a mechanical interlock between the sheets.

-In general, clinching is applied in case of lightweight metals because of they can be welded in poor quality or not at all.
-This joining technique can be cost-effective alternative to spot welding for specific steel structures.
+In general, clinching is applied in case of lightweight metals because they can be welded in poor quality or not at all.
+This joining technique can be a cost-effective alternative to spot welding for specific steel structures.
 Such joints can be found on air conditioning tube fixation or air bag assemblies.

-As result, the crosssection of a clinch may look like this:
+As result, the cross-section of a clinch can look as shown in Figure 31: